sundogu/ML-Principle-Component-Analysis/README.md

-# ML-Principle-Component-Analysis
+# Principle Component Analysis Reduction

-Implementation of PCA Reduction algorithm
+Implementation of PCA Reduction Algorithm.
+[Principle Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) is a labeless method of reducing the dimensions of your dataset.